kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 Bundle install skipped.
 ```

-* `bundle exec` is a prefix that uses bundler to run the version of jekyll from our Gemfile (as opposed to say, a system jekyll installation)
+* `bundle exec` is a prefix that uses bundler to run the version of Jekyll from our Gemfile (as opposed to say, a system Jekyll installation)
 * `jekyll new` is the command to build our site scaffold
 * The `--force` flag is necessary because we are running `jekyll new` in a directory that already exists (the current directory indicated by the period)